imossama/CARTOON_TERMINAL_SIMULATOR/README.md

 #### Acknowledgements 🙏
 - This project was inspired by the classic cartoons featuring intelligent characters and their quirky inventions.
 - Special thanks to the Python community for creating and maintaining the libraries used in this project.
+- The detailed specification book is still under development.
 - If you like the project, I'm open for collaborations.
 Let's me know on my <a href="https://www.linkedin.com/in/imossama/">LinkedIn</a>.